 Early detection and treatment are the focus of our care.
-At our office in Kansas City, conduct meticulous full-body examinations to detect suspicious moles and pre-cancerous lesions.
+At our office in Kansas City, Dr. Shahrooz conducts meticulous full-body examinations to detect suspicious moles as well as pre-cancerous and cancerous lesions.
 Surgery to remove growths is performed when necessary.
 There are essentially 3 types of skin cancer:

 Basal Cell Carcinoma

-These are the most common skin cancers for Caucasians.
+These are the most common of all cancers.
 They can appear as small, shiny bumps, open sores, or red patches.
 They rarely spread but, if untreated, can become disfiguring.

 Squamous Cell Carcinoma

 This is the second-most common form of skin cancer.
-Sometimes they look like scaly red patches, open sores, or growths with a hollow area in the middle.
-Warts may sometimes be squamous cell cancers.
+Sometimes, they look like scaly red patches, open sores, growths with a hollow area in the middle, or a wart-like legion.
 Although it is highly treatable, squamous cell carcinoma can be fatal if left untreated.

 This is the rarest and most serious form of skin cancer.
 Malignant (cancerous) melanoma makes up about 5% of all skin cancers diagnosed annually.
 They often resemble moles and usually are black or brown, but they can also be skin-colored, pink, red, purple, blue, or white.
 Surgical removal is the first step in treating melanoma.
 Advanced surgical techniques are improving the success rate of treatment.

 Although technically not skin cancer, actinic keratoses (AK) are extremely common pre-cancerous growths.
-The lesions are caused by excessive sun exposure, so they typically appear on skin that is normally exposed.
-That can be the face, lips, ears, bald or balding heads, and the back of the hands.
+The lesions are caused by excessive sun exposure, so they typically appear on skin that is exposed to the sun or tanning beds.
 Treatments range from prescription topical creams and liquid nitrogen to surgical excision.